 This is a tough one, so I’ll give you a type of photo shoot rather than a specific shoot.
-My most memorable photo shoot involve extreme weather.
+My most memorable photo shoot involves extreme weather.
 Whether it’s a storm front moving out to sea at sunrise, or high winds and blowing snow in the mountains, when the conditions are right the results can be spectacular.

 Do you have any projects that make you look back and shake your head?
 What made the experience so unpleasant?

-As cliche as it my sound, I don’t see anything I’ve done since picking up my first camera as a failure, rather I see it as a learning experience.
+As cliche as it may sound, I don’t see anything I’ve done since picking up my first camera as a failure, rather I see it as a learning experience.
 Though there is one thing I do that often has me shaking my head.
-I like to experiment a lot with compositions, and I’ll try just about anything that pops into my head while out on shoot.
+I like to experiment a lot with compositions, and I’ll try just about anything that pops into my head while out on a shoot.
 Quite often, most of the time actually, when I look back at the photos I can’t help but wonder what the heck I was thinking.